 I’m from a large, diverse family in south London, a fusion of an Irish and English family who went on to integrate with an array of communities in the city.
-This culturally diverse upbringing has given me direct exposure to and appreciation for other backgrounds, philosophies, music and food.
-During my teenage years, I worked with some of my cousins at an amateur entertainment and dramatics venue, on productions of live shows, music and short films.
+This has given me direct exposure to and appreciation for other backgrounds, philosophies and music.
+During my teenage years, I worked with some cousins at an amateur entertainment and dramatics venue, on productions of live shows, music and short films.
 Here, I developed an interest in both production and reporting – becoming the venue’s newsletter editor.

 Following advice from media industry insiders to take a degree in a traditional subject, I obtained a Law with Politics LLB from the University of Manchester.
 While studying, I joined student radio station Fuse FM with a regular slot for three years, covering a variety of news stories from women’s rights marches to both student and national elections.
 After initial success, my radio slot was renewed three times and mentioned in the UK’s largest student newspaper, as well as in various societies’ newsletters.